FC Bayern Munich: Coaches since 1963

-Bayern has had 19 coaches since its promotion to the Bundesliga in 1965.
+Bayern has had 20 coaches since its promotion to the Bundesliga in 1965.
 Udo Lattek, Giovanni Trapattoni and Ottmar Hitzfeld served two terms as head coach.
 Franz Beckenbauer served one term as head coach and one as caretaker, while Jupp Heynckes had four separate spells as coach, including one as caretaker.
 Lattek was the club's most successful coach, having won six Bundesliga titles, two DFB Cups and the European Cup; following closely is Ottmar Hitzfeld, who won five Bundesliga titles, two DFB Cups and the Champions League.
 The club's least successful coach was Søren Lerby, who won less than a third of his matches in charge and presided over the club's near-relegation in the 1991–92 campaign.

-On 3 November 2019, Bayern sacked Niko Kovač after a 5–1 loss to Eintracht Frankfurt and appointed Hansi Flick as a coach.
-Initially, Flick was installed as caretaker coach only, however on 15 November, after Flick's team had won 4–0 against Borussia Dortmund, Bayern announced that Flick would be in charge at least until Christmas 2019.
-Later on, Flick signed a new contract until 2023.